Dive Into Statistics on Teacher Wages in Tucson, Arizona MSA

 How are we doing?

-The median annual wage for secondary school teachers in the Tucson Metropolitan Statistical Area (MSA) was $48,480 in 2022.
+The median annual wage for secondary school teachers in the Tucson Metropolitan Statistical Area (MSA) was $49,460 in 2023.
 That ranked Tucson last out of 12 western MSAs.
-The San Diego MSA led with $97,830—nearly double the median annual wage for secondary school teachers in Tucson.
+On the other hand, the San Diego MSA took the lead with a median annual wage of $105,100, which was approximately $56,000 higher than that of Tucson's secondary school teachers.
 Wages did increase slightly for secondary school teachers by just under $1,000 from the previous year.
-Secondary school teachers in Tucson earned an average of 14.3% more than the median wage for all occupations ($42,430).
-Among Tucson’s educators, elementary school teachers were the lowest paid, while wages for middle and secondary school teachers were slightly higher.
-All three were significantly below national levels in 2022.
+Secondary school teachers in Tucson earned an average of 9.0% more than the median wage for all occupations ($44,990).
+Among Tucson’s educators, middle school teachers were the lowest paid, while wages for elementary and secondary school teachers were slightly higher.
+All three were significantly below national levels in 2023.

 Why is it important?